faraguti/AWS-CS-Server/README.md

 6. **Start the CS 1.6 Server**

-   - Run the following command to start the server with the desired parameters (replace `0.0.0.0` with your server's IP address):
+   - Run the following command to start the server with the desired parameters:
      ```
-     ./hlds_run -game cstrike +ip 0.0.0.0 +maxplayers 12 +map de_dust2
+     ./hlds_run -game cstrike +maxplayers 12 +map de_dust2
-     ```

-   - To start the server with a different map, use the following command:
-     ```
-     ./hlds_run -game cstrike +maxplayers 12 +map de_inferno
      ```

 7. **Accessing Your CS 1.6 Server**